Norma Connolly: Career

+Film and television

 Connolly started her career as a guest star on Pulitzer Prize Playhouse in 1951.
 She next was in Celanese Theatre as Marcia in 1952.
 Connollly would guest star in a number of television programs such as Danger, Naked City, The Twilight Zone, Dr. Kildare, Mr. Novak, The F.B.I., I Dream of Jeannie, The Bold Ones: The New Doctors, Columbo, Little House on the Prairie, and Charlie's Angels.
-She starred in the Made-for-TV-Movies Mr. and Mrs. Cop and F. Scott Fitzgerald in Hollywood.
-Connolly starred the miniseries QB VII as Corinne.
+She starred in the made-for-TV-movies Mr. and Mrs. Cop and F. Scott Fitzgerald in Hollywood.
+Connolly starred in the miniseries QB VII as Corinne.
 She is best known for her roles as Lena Karr Gilroy in The Young Marrieds from 1964 to 1966 and Ruby Anderson on General Hospital from 1979 to 1998.
 She was in Alfred Hitchcock's The Wrong Man (1956), Robert Lewin's Third of a Man (1962), Robert Mulligan's The Other (1972), and James Goldstone's They Only Kill Their Masters (1972).
-On stage, Connolly was in A Streetcar Named Desire, Night of the Iguana and The Crucible.
 She was nominated for a Daytime Emmy Award for her performance as Ruby Anderson in 1985 at the 12th Daytime Emmy Awards.

+Theatre

+On stage, Connolly was in A Streetcar Named Desire on Broadway.
+She was in Night of the Iguana and The Crucible at Los Angeles' Ahmanson Theatre.
+Connolly also appeared on Broadway in such plays as The Love of Four Colonels and Make a Million.